 UNC graduate Gabe Eltaeb earned his BA in Graphic Arts in 2004.
 Today, he is a successful freelance comic book artist who just joined forces on a new title, Invincible Universe, with Robert Kirkman, creator of The Walking Dead.

 A gifted artist who was drawing comic book characters by age 3, he remembers using butcher paper as his canvas in his grandparents’ Mexican restaurant in Greeley.
 He followed his dream to UNC, where he started a comic strip with the student newspaper The Mirror and soon landed an internship with the Greeley Tribune.

-Gabe now colors and draws for big-name comic book companies, who seek out the talented freelancer for high-profile assignments including such titles as Star Wars, Superman, Batman and more.
+Gabe now colors and draws for big-name comic book companies who seek out talented freelancers for high-profile assignments including such titles as Star Wars, Superman, Batman and more.
 “The 13-year-old me would never have believed where I am now,” he says.

 Ready for what's next?
 Here's what you need to know.